-Sexual harassment in the workplace can be prevented and/or discouraged with training, anti-harassment policies, and reporting.
+Sexual harassment in the workplace can be prevented and/or discouraged with training, which provides a standard of acceptable behavior in the workplace and should include anti-harassment policies safeguards against harmful harassment in the workplace, and reporting.
 Employers are responsible for creating work environments that are safe for all employees and are free from harassment.
 Following the correct state and federal reporting guidelines and having a clear understanding of what constitutes sexual harassment can help to reduce cases of harassment and provide a safe environment for all.